-In 2019, Lomita's top industries included Educational Services and Health Care and Social Assistance (approximately 23.5%), Retail Trade (approximately 16.8%), and Manufacturing (approximately 10.4%) (see Table 6).
-Between 2010 and 2019, the Transportation and Warehousing, and Utilities industry experienced the largest increase (by approximately 56.7%), while the Wholesale Trade industry experienced the largest decrease (by approximately 66.4%).
-The Educational Services, and Health Care and Social Assistance industry remains the largest overall (at approximately 23.5%) and the Agriculture, Forestry, Fishing and Hunting, and Mining industry remains the smallest overall (at less than 1%).
+In 2019, Lomita's top industries included Educational Services and Health Care and Social Assistance (approximately 23.5 percent), Retail Trade (approximately 16.8 percent), and Manufacturing (approximately 10.4 percent) (see Table 6).
+From 2010 to 2019, the Transportation and Warehousing, and Utilities industry experienced the largest increase (by approximately 56.7 percent), while the Wholesale Trade industry experienced the largest decrease (by approximately 66.4 percent).
+The Educational Services, and Health Care and Social Assistance industry remained the largest overall (at approximately 23.5 percent), and the Agriculture, Forestry, Fishing and Hunting, and Mining industry remained the smallest overall (at less than 1 percent).